cecilegaudron/cardiac-coherence/README.md

 ![Wireframes](assets/screenshots/wireframe3.jpg)

 ## Features
 My site has only one page.
-The user can find illustrations, interactive elements as well as informative text.My page is divided into several sections:
+The user can find illustrations, interactive elements as well as informative text.
+My page is divided into several sections:

 - __What is Cardiac Coherence__
 This part briefly explains what cardiac coherence is.
 Without going into details, the user can find general information about this breathing technique.